 Where 'language' is a two character code such as US for the standard keyboard used in the USA, Australia and New Zealand.
 Other keyboard layouts that can be specified are United Kingdom (UK), French (FR), German (GR), Belgium (BE), Italian (IT) or Spanish (ES).
-Note that the non US layouts map some of the special keys present on these keyboards but the corresponding special character will not display as they are not part the standard Micromite fonts (another character will be used instead).
+Note that the non US layouts map some of the special keys present on these keyboards but the corresponding special character will not display as they are not part the standard PicoMite fonts (another character will be used instead).

 This command configures the I/O pins dedicated to the keyboard and initialises it for use.
-As with the similar commands for TOUCH, etc this option will be saved in flash memory and automatically applied on power up.
-If you want to remove the keyboard you can do this with the OPTION KEYBOARD DISABLE command.
+As with similar commands this option will be saved in flash memory and automatically applied on power up.
+If you need to remove the keyboard you can do this with the OPTION KEYBOARD DISABLE command.